Sophos and Spektrum Labs Partner to Launch Insurability Fastrack Program with Sophos MDR

 - Customers also lack visibility into how, or even whether, their security investments in critical resilience controls, such as MDR, meaningfully impact their cyber insurance coverage and premiums.

-By integrating Spektrum Cyber Resilience with Sophos Central, organizations can prove the resilience of their cybersecurity program through verifiable, cryptographic Cyber Resilience Tokens that greenlight underwriting for insurers and provide information beyond what they’d receive through an application.
+By integrating Spektrum Cyber Resilience with the Sophos Central console, organizations can prove the resilience of their cybersecurity program through verifiable, cryptographic Spektrum Cyber Resilience Tokens that greenlight underwriting for insurers and provide information beyond what they’d receive through an application.

 In addition, Managed Service Providers (MSPs) are increasingly expected to support their customers in accessing cyber insurance, and to help improve insurability.
 Through this partnership, Sophos MSP partners now have easy access to insurance options for their customers, differentiating their services to drive growth.